We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 For more information, please read our cookie policy.

-Most drones and model aircraft that are placed on the market after 1 January 2026 must have a UK class mark, from UK0 class to UK6 class.
+All new models of drone and model aircraft sold from 1 January 2026 must have a UK class mark – from UK0 class to UK6 class.
+Legacy models can be sold without a class mark until 1 January 2028.

 Drones and model aircraft must meet specific requirements before they can be given a class mark.
 The requirements cover factors such as weight, technical functions and safety features.